 You should not rely on an investment in our common stock to provide dividend income.
 We have never declared or paid any dividends on our capital stock.
 We intend to retain any earnings to finance the operation and expansion of our business, and we do not anticipate paying any cash dividends in the foreseeable future.
-In addition, the terms of our debt facilities with OrbiMed and SVB contain, and any future credit facility or financing we obtain may contain, terms prohibiting or limiting the amount of dividends that may be declared or paid on our common stock.
+In addition, the terms of any future credit facility or financing we obtain may contain, terms prohibiting or limiting the amount of dividends that may be declared or paid on our common stock.
 As a result, common stockholders may only receive a return on investment if the market price of our common stock increases.